-And this is why I am telling you, please do not use other questions "where, where, how" none of them, just what "sleep what, go what, sit what, dance what" okay.
-If if the question is not legitimate, there is no possibility of getting an answer and therefore the verb is an intransitive verb which in turn means no object, okay.
-The question about ditransitive verb is, you will still need the same question "what".
+If you look at intransitive verbs, can we question for the verb sleep with the same question, sleep what?
+And this is why I am telling you.
+Please do not use other questions, where, when, how, none of them.
+Just what.
+Sleep what?
+Go what?
+Sit what?
+Dance what?
+If the question is not legitimate, there is no possibility of getting an answer and therefore the verb is an intransitive verb, which in turn means no object.

-But there is no way to figure out whether the verb is ditransitive.
-As long as you can figure it is a transitive verb, it is good enough, okay.
-Ditransitive verbs to non-natives we have to find out specifically.
-Keep this in mind, I have given you a diagnostic test, this test is not part of either principles or parameters.
-This is a diagnostic test and is not 100% foolproof, it works only to a great extent in let us say, 99% of the cases.
+The question about a ditransitive verb is you will still need the same question, what, but there is no way to figure out whether the verb is ditransitive.
+As long as you can figure out it is a transitive verb that is good enough.
+Ditransitive verbs to non-natives, we have to find out specifically.
+Keep this in mind I have given you a diagnostic test.
+This test is not part of either principle or parameter.

-Still, one person of the case does not work with this diagnostic test and this is not the right time to show you that 1%.
-At one point I will show you where this those not work and you will be able to see.
-Again, you know those verbs where this rule does not work, There is nothing new that I am telling you.
+This is a diagnostic test and is not 100 percent foolproof.
+It works only to a great extent, let us say, we can say 99 percent of the cases.
+Still 1 percent of the case does not work with this diagnostic test and this is not the right time to show you that 1 percent.
+At one point, I will show you where this does not work and you be able to see.

-You already know, that is our mind knows what is a transitive, what is an intransitive verb, which sentences is going to need an object, which sentence is not going to need an object.
-Our mind also knows which I am going to tell you now is a verb is transitive or intransitive, so this transitive or intransitive nature of a verb does not change or does not vary from language to language.
+Again, you know those verbs where this rule does not work.
+There is nothing new that I am telling you.
+You already know that our mind knows what is a transitive verb, what is an intransitive verb, which sentence is going to need an object, which sentence is not going to need an object.
+Our mind also knows what I am going to tell you now is a verb is transitive or intransitive.
+So, this transitive or intransitive nature of a verb does not change or does not vary from language to language.

-If "go" is intransitive in English, it is going to stay intransitive in all the languages of the world.
-That does not change that does not vary from language to language and this we that is human mind knows very well.
-We stop here; I think you will have classes.
+If go is intransitive in English, it is going to stay intransitive in all the languages of the world.
+That does not change, that does not vary from language to language and this we that is human mind knows very well.
+We will stop here.
+I think you will have classes.
 Any quick questions?

-'''

-How do we make out ditransitive?
+Student: How do we make out the ditransitive?

-'''

-See, ditransitive verbs are an extension of transitive verbs.
-So as long as you can figure out that "teach" it also transitive, you can question "teach what?" right.
-As long as you can figure out it is transitive that is good enough, whether it is ditransitive or not, this diagnostic does not work there.
+Professor: See ditransitive verbs are an extension of transitive verbs.
+So as long as you can figure out that, teach is also a transitive.
+Like you can question teach what?
+As long as you can figure out it is a transitive that is good enough.
+Whether it is ditransitive or not, this diagnostic does not work there.

-How we would know about it?
+Student: How do we know about it?